Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 To answer this question we need to first identify the connection between the figures given in the question.
 In this case, the connection is Time multiply by Speed = Distance.
 Before we plug in the numbers we first need to change the given Time of 30 minutes to Hours so we can get the speed in Km per Hour.
 To convert minutes to hours we need to divide the minutes by 60: 30 minutes / 60 = 1/2 Hour.
 Then we can plug the numbers to the formula: Time x Speed = Distance.
 1/2 x Speed = 200 Km.
 Then Speed = 200 Km / 1/2 Hour = 400 Km per hour.

-In this style of test questions APS gives you either a traditional number series (a list of numbers that have a pattern) or a table of 3 by 3 number series.
-Your task is to find what the missing number is.
+In this style of numerical test, you are given a traditional number series (a list of numbers that have a common pattern or patterns).
+Your task is to find what the missing number is based on the pattern.

 144, ? , 48 , 2 , 24 , 4 , 6